Call Us!

 Although debt consolidation allows you to make a relatively lower, single monthly loan payment for all of your debts, you still need to make at least that monthly payment.
 Failure to make your monthly payments on a debt consolidation loan results in high penalties and fees.
 You also risk the loan going to a third-party collector if you default on your payments.

 Affordability is the most important factor in choosing a debt consolidation loan.
 No matter the scenario, you must be able to afford monthly payments after taking out a debt consolidation loan.
-Many debt consolidation lenders have experience working with people that have unique, complex financial scenarios.
+Many debt consolidation lenders have experience working with people who have unique, complex financial scenarios.
 Poor credit and unemployment aren’t novel qualities in a borrower.

 Debt consolidation loans only work while unemployed if you have a way to make your monthly payments.
 Here’s how you can make debt consolidation work while unemployed: